WES is proud to host the 2023 Rainbow Families Conference! Click here to learn more.

 You can learn more on our Diversity, Equity, and Inclusion page.

-We believe learning can and should be joyous, and we cultivate a sense of wonder, curiosity, and critical thinking through our experiential study trips.
+We believe learning should be joyous, and we cultivate a sense of wonder, curiosity, and critical thinking through our experiential study trips.
 Whether it’s traveling to a local farm so our PK3 students can feel the soft hair on a baby goat or taking our Grade 4 students to a wastewater treatment plant, a WES education brings knowledge out of books and into the world.

 These experiential study trips culminate in the ultimate experiential learning trips in Middle School.
 Every child studies geology in Southwest Utah in Grade 6, explores the history and culture of Italy in Grade 7, and puts their language skills to the test in France or Spain in Grade 8.
 These trips are provided at no additional cost.